Maya – The Illusion of “Self” Part 1: Karma and The Conditioned Self

 When we awaken, the interplay between the energetic triggers at the surface of our senses sets off a cascade of bio-electric impulses, like fireworks within this body we’re borrowing, that we interpret within us as the experiences going on around us.
 In essence, we are the center AND the circumference of every experience we’re having because again, Life is always and only going on “within” us.

 Perhaps the most persistent illusion we suffer from, in what we would define as our “physical” reality, is the belief that we are this body we inhabit, living on a planet in a vast cosmos.
 We hold the belief that we are alive in this body at the moment, living in this physical form, and will someday meet our demise and just “expire,” when our body meets it end.
 We celebrate birth as a glorious beginning and death as a tragic end, which we forget is part of every journey.
 Every journey has a beginning and an end.
+But in reality, there are no beginnings and no endings, only endless transitions.
+Nothing is static, there are no hard stops!
+EVERYTHING is permanently impermanent!

-This is an easy conclusion to arrive at in western society because our entire perspective is outbound.
+Seeing death as an ending is an easy conclusion to arrive at in western society because our entire perspective is outbound.

 Society cultivates this hyper-focus on everything external to us because it’s needed in the marketplace.
 Offering a vast kaleidoscope of indulgences, we compulsively externalize our emotional well-being and import our feelings, through the purchase of things and experiences.

-For decades, we’ve been inculcated with messages designed to program the individual out of the individual, to devalue diversity, and to reduce the masses down to isotypes; monochromatic, unidimensional, malleable worker bees and consumers trying to become what the world has deemed “acceptable.”
+For decades, we’ve been inculcated with messages designed to program the individual out of the individual, to devalue diversity, and to reduce the masses down to isotypes – monochromatic, unidimensional, malleable worker bees and consumers trying to become what the world has deemed “acceptable.”
 Programmed to think about ourselves, others, Life, and the world around us, the way it has been prescribed to us, we see reality through a fisheye lens, very narrow in focus.

 As consumers, happiness is promoted as something we purchase, not something we actually become.
-Happiness becomes elusive, transient at best, and an entirely external pursuit purchased in increments.
-As a result, our self-image and emotional well-being are largely determined by our ability to accumulate material wealth and status symbols that convey an achieved level of success.
+Happiness becomes elusive, “transient” at best, and an entirely external pursuit purchased in increments.
+As a result, our self-image and emotional well-being are largely determined by our ability to accumulate material wealth and status symbols that convey an achieved (or feigned) level of success.
 But, none of this says anything about who we are.

 More to come . . .